 Above everything: Honor the fallen soldier, not yourself.

-Below are a few different tips and strategies depending on what your goals are for the workout.
+Below are a few different tips and strategies depending on what your goals are for the workout, and your level of fitness.
 If you’re planning to do Murph scaled (Half Murph), scroll down to tip #4.

 By the way - with 300 air squats on the board, now is a better time than ever to make sure your air squat form is fine-tuned and ready to go…